mickem/nscp-docs/docs/api/plugin.md

 Full name: `Plugin.ExecuteRequestMessage`

 Execute command request and response.
-Used for executing commands on clients similar to :py:class:`Plugin.QueryRequestMessage` but wont return nagios check data Associated response is :py:class:`Plugin.ExecuteResponseMessage`
+Used for executing commands on clients similar to :py:class:`Plugin.QueryRequestMessage` but wont return Nagios check data Associated response is :py:class:`Plugin.ExecuteResponseMessage`